Complete Dental Cleaning

 Once it is determined that your pet is a dental candidate, the dental cleaning consists of:

 - Placing your pet under general anesthesia and performing a complete oral examination.
-Your pet is monitored by a technician throughout the entire procedure.
+Your pet is monitored by a veterinary nurse throughout the entire procedure.

-- Any teeth that appear abnormal will be noted and brought to the doctor's attention.
-The doctor will then examine the teeth in question, and properly address any problem areas.
+- Abnormal teeth are documented and brought to the veterinarian's attention.
+The veterinarian will then examine the teeth and perform a complete oral exam, as well as review the dental radiographs to appropriately address any problem areas.

 - A final polishing will be performed on the remaining teeth that are now free of plaque and calculus.

-- Your pet will then be woken up from anethesia by a technician.
+- Your pet will then be recovered from anethesia by a veterinary nurse.

-- Your pet may be sent home with antibiotics and/or pain meds depending on your pet's needs.
+- Your pet may be sent home with antibiotics and pain meds depending on your pet's needs.